VLMEvalKit: An Open-Source Toolkit for Evaluating Large Multi-Modality Models

 Despite the importance of evaluating LMMs, conducting assessments across dozens of benchmarks can be a daunting task, particularly for small research teams.
 One must prepare data based on numerous repositories and manage potential environmental conflicts.
 Moreover, the authors of benchmarks may not provide evaluation results for all LMMs in which users are interested, thus requiring significant effort to compile uncompleted results.
 To alleviate this challenge, we developed VLMEvalKit, an open-source toolkit designed to facilitate the evaluation of LMMs.

 VLMEvalKit aims to provide a comprehensive, user-friendly evaluation framework for researchers and developers to assess existing Large Multi-Modality Models.
-Currently, the codebase supports more than 200 different large multi-modality models, spaning proprietary APIs and open-source models (see \cref{fig:supported_models}), and over 80 multi-modal benchmarks covering a wide range of tasks and scenarios (see \cref{tab:supported_benchs}.
+Currently, the codebase supports more than 450 different large multi-modality models, spanning proprietary APIs and open-source models (see \cref{fig:supported_models}), and over 335 multi-modal benchmarks covering a wide range of tasks and scenarios, with representative benchmarks shown in \cref{tab:supported_benchs}.
 Its evaluation scope has expanded from image-text VLM benchmarks to video understanding, document/OCR/chart analysis, GUI grounding, spatial reasoning, safety evaluation, medical and scientific reasoning, generation, and multi-turn dialogue scenarios.
 The codebase's straightforward design simplifies the integration of new benchmarks or LMMs.
 Typically, a developer only needs to prepare a single data file or implement a single interface to support new benchmarks or LMMs.
 Beyond its extensive collection and simplified design, VLMEvalKit significantly eases the work of comprehensive evaluation.
 Users can launch evaluations across multiple supported LMMs and benchmarks with a single command, generating well-structured evaluation results.
 The entire process eliminates the need for manual data preparation or post-processing, ensuring a seamless and efficient evaluation experience.

 VLMEvalKit Lite version\footnote{ https://github.com/OpenEvaluation/VLMEvalKit } further complements this workflow with a lightweight tooling layer for local inspection and result analysis.
 It provides Flask-based interfaces for browsing datasets, inspecting the \texttt{build\_prompt()} output of individual samples, reviewing prediction and judge files together with the original visual inputs, and loading summarized results into a local leaderboard.
 Together with reorganized tutorials and troubleshooting-oriented documentation, these tools make VLMEvalKit easier to operate beyond batch execution, especially when users need to debug new benchmarks, verify model prompts, or communicate evaluation results.